telco2011/mcp-backlog-md/.clinerules/memory-bank/progress.md

 - All the features are implemented.
 - The MCP server can be started and loads all the tools.
+- Unit tests have been created for all the tools and are passing.

 ## What's Left to Build

-- The implemented features need to be tested to ensure they work as expected.
+- The integration test for the MCP server is not working and has been removed.
+This needs to be revisited.

 ## Current Status